Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 # Data Isolation with Entity Framework Core

 ## Introduction
 Data isolation is one of the most important considerations in a multitenant app.
 Whether each tenant has its own database, a shared database, or a hybrid approach can make a significant different in app design.
 Finbuckle.MultiTenant supports each of these models by associating a connection string with each tenant.
-Tenant's using the same connection string will share a database and accordingly those with a unique connection string will have separate databases.
+Tenants using the same connection string will share a database and accordingly those with a unique connection string will have separate databases.

-In shared database scenarios it is important to make sure that queries and commands for a tenant do not affect the data belonging to other tenant's.
+In shared database scenarios it is important to make sure that queries and commands for a tenant do not affect the data belonging to other tenants.
 Finbuckle.MultiTenant handles this automatically and removes the need to sprinkle "where" clauses all over an app.
 Designating an entity type as multitenant tells Finbuckle.MultiTenant to ensure isolation of both queries and create/update/delete commands.

 The easiest way to configure a shared database is to derive a db context from `MultiTenantDbContext` which contains the added functionality needed to accomplish tenant data isolation.
 In some situations it is desirable to add multitenant functionality to an existing db context in which case deriving from `MultiTenantDbContext` is not possible.
 See further below for how to accomplish the same functionality in these cases.